 Monarch eTNS for Pediatric ADHD Treatment

 The Monarch eTNS (external Trigeminal Nerve Stimulation) device is indicated as a standalone therapy (monotherapy) for the reduction of pediatric ADHD's unwanted concerns.
 It is approved for patients ages 7 through 12 years old.
 The device is used at home under the supervision of a caregiver during periods of sleep.

-Ideal patients for this treatment are children who:
+Ideal patients for this ADHD treatment are children who: